-Swarland Primary School encourages local community training in sports and is actively involved in working alongside Trident trainers to provide football training, the Falcons to provide Rugby training and Swarland Golf Club.
+Swarland Primary School encourages local community training in sports and is or has involved working alongside Trident trainers to provide football training, the Falcons to provide Rugby training and Swarland Golf Club.

 Extra-curricular activities are available each week and change each half term to reflect children's interests.
 These include sports clubs such as American Football, basketball, street dance as well as children's interests such as Computer Coding, cookery, art, choir, science and engineering, etc.

 Key Stage 2 children have a one week residential visit to promote outdoor adventurous activity.
-Visits have included Robin Woods, Kingswood and Ford Castle.
+Visits have included Robin Woods, Kingswood and Ford Castle and London.

-There are currently three classes in school and we cater for the first years of your children's education.
-We always try to keep age groups together and offer reasonably small class sizes wherever possible but the financial implications for maintaining a set class structure classes in school are tremendous and the organisation has to change on a yearly basis.
+There are currently four classes in school and we cater for the first years of your children's education.
+We always try to keep age groups together wherever possible but the financial implications for maintaining a set class structure classes in school are tremendous and the organisation has to change on a yearly basis.

 Parents will find out more about the curriculum their child is following through half termly curriculum newsletters.
 However if you require any further curriculum information please do not hesitate to see your child's class teacher or the Headteacher.